 Here’s what to do:

-- Apply lots of conditioner to your child’s wet hair.
+- Apply a lot of conditioner to your child’s wet hair.
 Rub it into the scalp and along the hair shafts.

 - Leave the conditioner on for at least 15 minutes.
-You might want to put a shower cap over your child’s head while you’re waiting.
-The conditioner suffocates the lice, and they release their claws from the hair shaft or scalp.
+You can put a shower cap over your child’s head while you’re waiting.
+The conditioner and cap suffocate the lice, and they release their claws from the hair shaft or scalp.

-- Use the special lice comb to remove the conditioner from your child’s hair.
-Insert the comb until it gently touches the scalp and then brush down firmly.
-Clean the comb between strokes using a tissue or tap water.
+- Use the lice comb to remove the conditioner from your child’s hair.
+Insert the comb until it gently touches the scalp and then firmly comb out from the scalp.
+Clean the comb between strokes with a tissue and/or tap water.
 You’ll often be able to see how many lice you’ve combed out of your child’s hair.

 - Comb your child’s entire head thoroughly at least twice.

 Repeated wet-combing is a very good head lice treatment.
-Comb every 2-3 days for two weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.
+Comb every 2-3 days for 2 weeks, until a full combing doesn’t show any eggs or lice on the entire scalp.

 Wet-combing takes time, often more than 30 minutes.
-You can distract your child by discussing the day’s events, or letting your child read a book, play games on a mobile device, or watch the TV or a movie while you comb.
+You can distract your child by talking about their day, or letting your child read a book, play games on a mobile device, or watch the TV while you comb.